 Michael Hughes

 I am the Clinical Lead at College Fields Clinic, Clifton, Bristol (BS8), where I have been based since the clinic’s founding.
-As the clinic’s Senior Hypnotherapist, Psychotherapist and Clinical Supervisor, I am the clinic’s lead specialist in relationship dynamics, narcissistic abuse recovery, attachment styles, obsessive-compulsive disorder (OCD) and health anxiety, alongside a broad range of anxiety-related and psychological difficulties.
+As the clinic’s Senior Hypnotherapist, Psychotherapist and Clinical Supervisor, I am the clinic’s leading specialist and I have over two decades experience in:

 My approach is grounded in contemporary neuroscience, neurobiology, psychotherapy and evidence-based hypnotherapy.
 Rather than focusing solely on symptoms, I help clients understand the patterns, processes and underlying mechanisms that keep difficulties going.
 Clients often describe my style as direct, compassionate, insightful and refreshingly honest.
 Therapy is collaborative, practical and focused on helping you move forwards rather than endlessly analysing the past.